Madhun13/Dev-Detective-Project/README.md

-# Dev Detection
+# Github Explorer

-Dev Detection is a web-based application that analyzes GitHub user data to provide insights about developers — including their activity, top repositories and overall coding trends.
+Github Explorer is a web-based application that analyzes GitHub user data to provide insights about developers — including their activity, top repositories and overall coding trends.

 ## 🔍 Features